395px

 God told me I'm the one, I believed it

-Shout Hollowman, 'cause he helped me achieve it
+Shout Hollowman 'cause he helped me achieve it

-Give these niggas money, see their colors
+Give these niggas money, see their colours

 Don't mix me with them, I'm not the one

-Grind and miss the summer, when it comes I'm Abraham, I sacrifice the Sun
+Grind and miss the summer, when it comes, I'm Abraham, I sacrifice the Sun

-Where I'm from they sacrifice their son
+Where I'm from, they sacrifice their son

 My ancestors, my ancestors told me that my life is prophecy